RKSouth/Clicker-Game/README.md

 __2. Deployed to Github pages from the terminal__

+I found this link to helpful and instructional on deploying to gh pages : [Link] (https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)

 ## Usage
 ### How do you use this project?
 This is meant for anyone looking for a more structured approach to exercise and working out.
 If you are looking to keep an easy to manage website